 What are the features of Spark DataFrames?

 - Provides management of data structure.
 It supports a systematic approach to view data.
-When the data is being stored in data frames, it has some meaning to it.
+When the data is being stored in data frame in spark, it has some meaning to it.

 - Spark dataframes provide scalability, flexibility, and various APIs such as java, python, R, and Scala programming.